rahulmoorthy786/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

 - **File System**: The way Linux organizes and stores data on disk.
 It manages files and directories, controls how data is saved, retrieved, and structured in a hierarchy starting from the root (/).

 # Processes in Linux:
-Processes in Linux are created and managed by the kernel.
-When a process is created, the system typically uses fork() to create a copy of an existing process, and then exec() to replace it with a new program.
-Every process gets a unique Process ID (PID).
+Processes in Linux are managed by the kernel.
+Whenever a user runs a command or starts an application, a new process is created, and each process gets a unique Process ID (PID).

+The kernel manages processes by:

-- Tracking state (running, sleeping, stopped)
+- Tracking process states (running, sleeping, stopped)
-- Handling priorities
+- Handling CPU priorities and scheduling
-- Managing memory and resources
+- Managing memory and system resources
+- Starting and stopping processes when needed

+For example, running a command like ping google.com creates a new process in the system.

 ## What is systemd?
 Why does it matter?
 - systemd is the init system in most modern Linux distributions.
 It is the first process (PID 1) that starts when the system boots.